60th Operations Group Change of Command Ceremony

-U.S. Airmen assigned to Travis Air Force Base, California, attend the 60th Operations Group change of command ceremony July 9, 2021, at Travis AFB.
+Airmen assigned to Travis Air Force Base, California, stand at attention during the 60th Operations Group change of command ceremony July 9, 2021, at Travis AFB.
 A change of command ceremony is a military tradition of formal transfer of command, responsibilities and authority from one commander to another.
 (U.S. Air Force photo by Chustine Minoda)

 |Date Taken: